STIInnsbruck/CampaNeoViz/README.md

-# CampaNeo_after_consent_viz
+# CampaNeo after consent vizualisation
-Collection of ideas for a user interface to visualize data distribution and usage.
-The data is given to specific campaign owners who ask for consent from the user.
-Then the user gets a transparent view of his data.
-Who uses it?
+A user interface to visualize data sharing activities of users in the CamapNeo project.
+Data is given to specific campaigns who ask for consent from the user.
+Then the user gets a transparent view of his data sharing activities.
+Who uses the data?
 What data is used?
 When was it retrieved?

 [Live UI prototype](https://stiinnsbruck.github.io/CampaNeoViz/)